 Codes of Conduct must:

-- Be written covered by a letter on company letterhead that provides the name and title of the responsible official, mailing address, business telephone number and email address;
+- Include a cover letter on the company’s letterhead that provides the name and title of the responsible official, mailing address, business telephone number and email address;

 - Prohibit real and apparent conflicts of interest that may arise among officers, employees or agents, or any member of his or her immediate family, his or her partner or an organization that employs any of the indicated parties;